Neural-network Density Functional Theory Based on Variational Energy Minimization

-Current research on deep-learning DFT, however, treats the tasks of DFT and neural networks separately: People first compute materials datasets by DFT and then train neural-network models by the data.
+Current research on deep-learning DFT, however, treats the tasks of DFT and neural networks separately: People first compute material datasets by DFT and then train neural-network models by data-driven approaches.
 With this strategy, individuals can focus on the methodological development of neural networks without needing to delve into the intricacies of DFT algorithms.
-This results in the development of several valuable neural-network representations of DFT~\cite{deeph2022,deeph2022_2,xdeeph2023,xdeeph2023_2,deeph-e32023,deeph-dfpt2024,deeph22024}.
-In contrast, a more intriguing strategy is to achieve a synergistic combination of neural networks and DFT, termed neural-network DFT, which enables their methodological developments to mutually benefit each other.
+This results in the development of several valuable neural-network representations of DFT~\cite{deeph2022,deeph-e32023,xdeeph2023,deeph-dfpt2024,deeph-hybrid2023,deeph22024}.
+In contrast, a more intriguing strategy is to achieve a synergistic combination of neural networks and DFT, termed neural-network DFT, which enables their methodological developments to benefit each other mutually.
 This objective is theoretically feasible due to the resemblance between the variational principle in physics and the loss minimization rule in deep learning.
-In analogy to neural-network quantum Monte Carlo~\cite{carleo2017solving}, one may express the total energy as a functional of DFT quantities, such as the Hamiltonian, wavefunction, and charge density, and define the energy functional as a loss function for training neural networks ~\cite{Martin2004,li2023dft,mathiasen2024reducing}.
-While algorithms for neural networks and DFT are well-developed individually, the coherent integration of the two for creating an advanced deep learning architecture remains elusive.
+In analogy to neural-network quantum Monte Carlo~\cite{carleo2017solving,FermiNet}, one may express the total energy as a functional of DFT quantities, such as the Hamiltonian, wave function, and charge density~\cite{Martin2004,li2023dft,mathiasen2024reducing}, and define the energy functional as a loss function for training neural networks.
+While algorithms for neural networks and DFT are well developed individually, the coherent integration of the two for creating an advanced deep-learning architecture remains elusive.